cool00geek/vhscyberpatriot/ReadmeDump/GoTUbuntu16.md

 # Welcome to the Game of Thrones Information Page!

-You have been tasked to secure this Ubuntu 14.04 computer.
-Due to changes in the newer systems, you are to not upgrade to Ubuntu 16.04.
+You have been tasked to secure this Ubuntu 16.04 computer.

-However, This computer does not have the latest updates.
+This computer does not have the latest updates.
 Be sure to update the computer and setup automatic updates, as the users do not have the time to manually update.

 Due to the secure nature of this computer, remote access is a big no-no. Be sure to not have any remote access tools installed.